 Indonesia is a country rich in culture and full of spectacular natural views and landscapes that will stay with you forever.

 With around 18000 islands, there are many unique things to do in Indonesia.
-Unfortunately on my travels to Indonesia I ended up in a hospital with dengue fever and didn’t see many of the things I planned to see in Indonesia.
-I therefore teamed up with TailorGo, who know the country like no one else, to share some of the best experiences in Indonesia.
+Unfortunately on my travels to Indonesia I ended up in a hospital after getting dengue fever in Bali and didn’t see many of the things I planned to see in Indonesia.

 1. Visit the Komodo Dragons

 At Komodo National Park you can see the world-famous, giant lizards – the Komodo Dragons.